YiyunLei/Yiyun-Lei/README.md

 - 🤔 &nbsp; Exploring new technologies in Data Science

-- 👯 &nbsp; Part of Rewritting the Code Community: Women In Tech.
+- 👯 &nbsp; Part of Rewritting the Code Community: Women In Tech

-- 📚 &nbsp; Learning by building is my principle for mastering new technologies.
+- 📚 &nbsp; Learning by building is my principle for mastering new technologies